viamrobotics/docs/docs/tutorials/projects/claw-game.md

 Technically you could configure all the components within one part, but motion planning is more performant when running on a computer like a macOS or Linux laptop running `viam-server`.
 {{< /alert >}}

-Use the parts drop-down menu in the top banner of your robot’s page on [the Viam app](https://app.viam.com/) to add a new sub-part called `planning`:
+Use the parts dropdown menu in the top banner of your robot’s page on [the Viam app](https://app.viam.com/) to add a new sub-part called `planning`:

 <p>
 {{<imgproc src="/tutorials/claw-game/app-planning.png" resize="500x" declaredimensions=true alt="UI for adding a sub part named planning." class="aligncenter">}}